rbsa portrait prize exhibition

 THE RBSA PORTRAIT PRIZE EXHIBITION 2024

 As the exhibition at Dudley Archives continued, so did my work on the portraits of these refugees.
-I felt it was important to capture all those I had spoken to, with a view to a finished series of six paintings.
-So, after completing my final portrait of Mansoor, I decided to enter his portrait into the RBSA (Royal Birmingham Society of Artists) Portrait Prize exhibition 2024 and see if my work could attract a wider audience.
+I felt it was important to capture everyone I spoke to.
+My aim was a finished series of six paintings.
+I completed my final portrait of Mansoor.
+Then, I decided to enter his portrait into the RBSA (Royal Birmingham Society of Artists) Portrait Prize exhibition 2024.
+I wanted to see if my work could attract a wider audience.

-I was delighted when my painting was one of 81 selected to be exhibited – especially as 472 works were submitted to this prestigious event by 272 artists from all over the UK.
-The private view in May this year was hugely popular, with many people attending on the night and visiting the gallery after this date.
+I was delighted when my painting was one of 81 selected to be exhibited.
+This was especially meaningful as 472 works were submitted to this prestigious event.
+These were submitted by 272 artists from all over the UK.
+The private view in May this year was hugely popular.
+Many people attended on the night.
+Others visited the gallery after this date.

 However, there was one person who hadn’t seen my portrait yet – Mansoor himself.
-Therefore, I was thrilled when he came to the gallery in Newhall Street, Birmingham to see my watercolour painting recently, accompanied by Phil Brooks (photography tutor at Dudley College) and Sally Hebbard (ESOL tutor and joint co-ordinator of the exhibition at Dudley Archives).
+I was thrilled when he came to the gallery in Newhall Street, Birmingham.
+He came to see my watercolour painting recently.
+Phil Brooks, a photography tutor at Dudley College, accompanied him.
+Sally Hebbard also accompanied him.
+She is an ESOL tutor and joint co-ordinator of the exhibition at Dudley Archives.

 Mansoor and I with his portrait at RBSA Gallery, Birmingham

 It was an honour to paint Mansoor and the other refugees I got to know.
-And, to have my work featured in such a prestigious exhibition was the perfect conclusion to a deeply rewarding project – one of many I hope to be involved with in the future.
+Having my work featured in such a prestigious exhibition was the perfect conclusion to a deeply rewarding project.
+I hope to be involved in many similar projects in the future.

 Thanks to Phil, Sally, Mansoor and all the other refugees for this opportunity.
-Thanks also to the judges of this year’s RBSA Portrait Prize exhibition for choosing my painting – here’s to many more exhibitions in your wonderful gallery space.
+Thank you to the judges of this year’s RBSA Portrait Prize exhibition.
+I appreciate them for choosing my painting.
+Here’s to many more exhibitions in your wonderful gallery space.

 As a portrait painter, I’m always on the lookout for new subjects.
 Why not get in touch with me via my contact page to discuss a painting of your own?